United States incarceration rate: Drug sentencing laws

 These new policies also disproportionately affect African-American women.
-According to Dorothy E. Roberts, the explanation is that poor women, who are disproportionately black, are more likely to be placed under constant supervision by the State in order to receive social services.
+According to Dorothy E. Roberts, the explanation is that poor women, who are disproportionately black, are more likely to be placed under constant supervision by the State to receive social services.
 They are then more likely to be caught by officials who are instructed to look specifically for drug offenses.
 Roberts argues that the criminal justice system's creation of new crimes has a direct effect on the number of women, especially black women, who then become incarcerated.

 Racialization

-One of the first laws in the U.S. against drugs was the Opium Exclusion Act of 1909.
-It prohibited the smoking of opium, which was ingested but not smoked by a substantial portion of Caucasian housewives in America.
+One of the first laws in the U.S. against drugs was the Smoking Opium Exclusion Act of 1909.
+It prohibited the smoking of opium, which was ingested but not smoked by a substantial portion of Caucasian housewives in the United States.
 It was smoked mainly by Asian American immigrants coming to build the railroads.
 These immigrants were targeted with anti-Asian sentiment, as many voters believed they were losing jobs to Asian immigrants.